dyle71/death-of-krydort/README.md

 Kaedwen, finding himself suddenly floating in the North Sea alongside a ship of undead Nilfgardians.**

-A Table-Top Witcher 3 RPG Dice game system evaluator
+A Table-Top Witcher 3 RPG Dice game system evaluator.

 ## Rationale